rsmaller/cregex/README.md

 # cregex
-A lightweight regex engine library written in C.
+A super-minimal and lightweight regex engine library written in C.
-This library is designed to be provide basic and cross-platform ASCII regular expression matching.
+This library is designed to provide basic and cross-platform ASCII regular expression matching.

 ## Installation
 This library is designed to be built with CMake.